 Planning should involve venue managers and frontline staff, and give particular consideration to the escalated risk associated with larger crowds, increased rates of intoxication, gambling disputes, extended high volume trade, and special Anzac Day liquor promotions.

-L&GNSW's Liquor Promotion Guidelines and Intoxication Guidelines can be downloaded here.
+L&GNSW's Liquor Promotion Guidelines and Intoxication Guidelines can be downloaded here (PDF, KB 158KB).

-Information on the rules of Two-Up is available online to assist venues that are planning to host games on the day.
+Information on the rules of Two-Up (PDF, 158KB)is available online to assist venues that are planning to host games on the day.

 Anzac Day is one of three days a year this game can be played in NSW outside of Broken Hill and while venues don't need a permit they are encouraged to fully understand the traditional rules of two-up available on our website.

 Are staff aware they need to monitor intoxication levels and consumption patterns of patrons carefully on Anzac Day?